mahettom/Pixel-Pursuit/README.md

 # Pixel Pursuit

+Project 1 of Ironhack, Week 3

 ## Description

-Project 1  :  Week 3

 For the first project, we needed to render a game in the browser.
 And he should have logic for winning and/or losing and show feedback to the player in either case.

 ## Challenge